po1sigala/live/01-Class-Content/17-NoSQL/04-Supplemental/Installing-MongoDB.md

 Verify the service is running with `ps aux | grep -v grep | grep mongod`.

-If you don't see any output from the command above, try restarting the service with `brew services restart mongodb-community`.
+If you don't see any output from the preceding command, restart the service by using `brew services restart mongodb-community`.

-If you are still encountering issues starting mongod, please ask for assistance from one of the TAs or the instructor.
+If you're still encountering issues when attempting to start `mongod`, please ask for assistance from a TA or the instructor.